 10 Signs You Don't Do Continuous Delivery

-Branch, commit, merge, and resolve conflicts - more tasks that slow you down.
-The whole point of Continuous Delivery is to deliver and deploy independent software components fast and frequently using dev teams that work in parallel.
+Branch, commit, merge,resolve conflicts – all tasks that slow you down.
+The whole point of CD is to deliver and deploy independent software components fast and frequently using dev teams that work in parallel.

-If a build, test or deployment pipeline fails you should stop, understand what happened, fix it, and learn from it.
-This is what happens in production, so why not do it during development and test?
-Committing to Trunk/Master will drive the right team behavior and urgency required for Continuous Delivery.
+If a build, test, or deployment pipeline fails, you should stop, understand what happened, fix it, and learn from it.
+This is what happens in production, so why not during development and testing?
+Committing to Trunk will drive the right team behavior and urgency required for CD.

 3. Fixing Builds/Deployments takes 30+ mins

-The whole point of a deployment pipeline is to kill your build before it kills customers in production.
+The whole point of a deployment pipeline is to kill your build before it causes production outages.
 When a deployment pipeline or test fails, it should be treated as a "stop-the-world" event where everyone stops, focuses, and fixes the build so things can progress.
-If your production canary or deployment fails, you should be able to rollback instantly or roll forward with a rapid fix.
+If your production canary or deployment fails, you should be able to roll back instantly or roll forward with a rapid fix.

-I used to be skeptical of this myself, but it actually works.
-I've reported bugs several times at Harness over the past year and they've literally been fixed in minutes.
-Once, I reported a bug in our demo environment at 8.45am, and one engineer fixed the bug minutes later on her Caltrain journey into work.
+We practice rapid rollbacks at Harness today.
+Bugs discovered by Harness are been fixed in minutes, not hours.
+Once, a bug was reported at 8:45am, and one engineer fixed the bug minutes later on her Caltrain journey to work.
 Shortly afterward, another developer pushed the fix while riding BART using his smartphone.
-What's really scary is that I didn't just make this story up... this actually happened.

 Feedback loops for deployment pipelines (and stages) need to happen in minutes, not hours.
 This may require more test/tool/feedback automation so you can eliminate manual tasks and approvals throughout your deployment pipelines.
 For example, if one pipeline stage succeeds, it should automatically move on to the next until a stage fails.

 If 95% or your deployments succeed in dev/QA/staging, something is very wrong.
 Your deployment pipelines either lack basic test coverage or they lack integration with your existing toolsets.
-If you've already invested $$$ in tools, why aren't you integrating and leveraging them to gain insight into your pipelines?
+If you've already invested significant money in tools, why aren't you integrating and leveraging them to gain insight into your pipelines?

-6. It Takes a Village to Deploy & Debug Deployments
+6. It Takes a Village to Deploy and Debug

 It's entirely possible you've automated your deployment process.
-By automated I mean you've stitched together tens of deployment scripts written by 20 different people, who at some stage, tweaked and refactored a few hundred lines here and there.
+By automated, I mean you've stitched together deployment scripts written by 20 different people, who, at some stage, tweaked and refactored a few hundred lines here and there.

 Next time you deploy, count the number of people involved and multiply that number by how long the deployment process lasts.
-Village deployments are expensive.
+Village deployments are expensive and time consuming.

 7. You Have a Dedicated Deployment/Release team